 10. Since this guide installed the XFCE Desktop environment, it will likely default boot into it.

-Once it booted, log in as the user ‘tecmint‘ with the password created earlier in the installation process.
+11. Once it is booted, log in as the user ‘tecmint‘ with the password created earlier in the installation process.

 At this point, Kali Linux is successfully installed and ready to be used!
 Upcoming articles will walk through the tools available within Kali and how they can be utilized to test the security posture of hosts and networks.
 Please feel free to post any comments or questions below.